snakemake/snakemake-wrappers/bio/bcftools_view/README.md

-# Wrapper for samtools sort.
+# Wrapper for bcftools view.

 ## Example: